 Special Save Area (SPSV).
 An area of disk used to save the variable area of core when a CALL SPECL is executed and time-sharing is inoperative.
-When time-sharing is specified, this area is not required unless time-sharing is entered from a core load that was entered with a CALL SPECL.

 Process Save Area (PRSV).
 Area used to store the variable area of core when a CALL SHARE or a CALL VIAQ (with an empty queue) is entered.